adefelic/cetus/planning/game-design.md

 				- go to reward screen
 			- if negative, go to combat screen
 		- if no, it makes a sound (text) (greeting)
-			- either an initiation of combat or "they stare, silent" or something like that coin flip for who goes first, 50/50 enemy moves if tails then go into turn cycles --
+			- either an initiation of combat or "____ stares, silent" or something like that coin flip for who goes first, 50/50 enemy moves if tails then go into turn cycles --